allen2610/SPARTA-Portofolio/README.md

 ## How to Run the Program?

 This repo has been deployed using Vercel.
-So, in order to run the program, you would just need to click on the deployment link on the right side of the repo.
+So, in order to run the program, you would just need to click on the deployment link on the right side of the repo below "About".

 ## Bonus